Annual Reports

 You may make an estimation based upon the larger budget and the amount of resources and time your program uses.
 Upload this approximation as a spreadsheet.

-You should only report on significant changes that may impact student learning or other areas of compliance with the Accreditation Criteria.
+You should only report on significant changes that may adversely impact student learning and other areas of compliance with the Accreditation Criteria.
 Responses should be brief and direct.
-Specific information about computer purchases, field placement contracts, etc. is not necessary.
+Do not report information about positive changes such as increases in resources.

 Graduation data for each degree conferred should pertain to the most recent cohort that has reached the maximum allowable time to graduate.
-For example, if students have up to five years to graduate, you will report only on the 2018-2019 cohort in the 2023 annual report, since they reached the five-year graduation mark in 2022-23—the reporting year for the annual report.
+For example, if students have up to five years to graduate, you will report only on the 2019-20 starting cohort in the 2024 annual report, since they reached the five-year graduation mark in academic year 2023-24—the reporting year for the annual report.

 Present all graduation data by degree, rather than by concentration.
 For more information about tracking and reporting graduation rates, see CEPH's Graduation Rates FAQ.

 Placement data for each degree conferred pertain to the most recent cohort of graduates who have had 12 months to secure employment or continuing education.
-In the 2023 report, for example, you should report on those who graduated in the 2021-22 academic year, since they reached the 12-month post-graduation mark in 2022-23—the reporting year for the annual report.
+In the 2024 report, for example, you should report on students who graduated in academic year 2022-23, since they reached the 12-month post-graduation mark in academic year 2023-24—the reporting year for the annual report.

 Present all post-graduation outcome data by degree, rather than by concentration.
 For more information about tracking and reporting post-graduation outcomes, see CEPH's Post-Graduate Outcomes FAQ.

 Only complete the appropriate rows for your school or program, and leave the others blank.
-In the explanation text box that will appear, include a simple note that explains that the degree program does not have any graduates yet.
+In the explanation text box that will appear, include a simple note stating that the degree program does not have any graduates yet.

 For more information, see CEPH's Graduation Rates FAQ and Post-Graduate Outcomes FAQ.